abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 Hopefully you have seen how the RStudio is a powerful and friendly user-interface, which conveniently combines many of the tools you'll need to successfully and efficiently create R code in one interface.

-Lastly, there is a real great RStudio *cheat sheat* from the developers of RStudio.
+Lastly, there is a real great RStudio *cheat sheet* from the developers of RStudio.
 You can access it [here](https://www.rstudio.com/wp-content/uploads/2016/01/rstudio-IDE-cheatsheet.pdf).

 In the next chapter, we will learn about version control and how it can be used within the RStudio IDE itself.